 Music is art.
 The rhythm, the harmonies, the melodies – all of it.
 Even the distorted guitars cranked up to 11 can have such a dramatic impact on one’s emotions.
 For some, a life without music would be a whole lot less fulfilling.
 I have a strong connection with music myself, so nothing brought me greater joy than spending a couple of hours with a fellow music lover.

 “Music was more of an emotional outlet!
-I never had much creative expression through music because I preferred to sing and play music to release tension, and really help me to gain control over. and unpack my mental health and emotions.”
+I never had much creative expression through music because I preferred to sing and play music to release tension and help me gain control. and unpack my mental health and emotions.”

-Although she plays music for herself, Kirby has recently started getting into some modeling.
-If you’re lucky, occasionally you’ll catch a glimpse of her music talents over on her Instagram page and check out her modeling portfolio here.
+Although she plays music for herself, Kirby has recently started getting into some modelling.
+If you’re lucky, occasionally, you’ll catch a glimpse of her musical talents over on her Instagram page and check out her modelling portfolio here.